The Danforth Educational Leadership Program features top-flight UW faculty along with credentialed instructors who work in the field.

 Melanie Strey serves as a teaching associate in the Danforth program.
 She has served in public education for nearly 20 years as a teacher, principal, and district level director in Kent, Renton, and Federal Way school districts.
 Her passions for family and community engagement in public education is a driving force in her life-long journey to work alongside community organizations and university researchers.
 She serves as Executive Director of Equity, Engagement, and Student and Family Success with the Federal Way Public Schools, where she contributed to over 3,000 employees engaging in racial equity training.
 Strey has partnered for several years with University of Washington researcher Ann Ishimaru to understand the needs of historically underserved communities and how they navigate complex educational systems, while also working within her district role to create improved access for family voice.
 She leads from the stance of developing relationships, connecting individual and collective strengths, and forming equitable practices that pave the way for improved school experiences for all students, staff and families.
 Strey holds a doctorate in education from Walden University.

-David Wellington has worked in education for more than two decades.
+David Wellington has worked in education for more than 25 years.
 He taught high school for nine years before becoming an administrator.
-Wellington has served as a middle school and high school principal and is currently principal at Maywood Hills Elementary in the Northshore School District.
+Wellington has served as an elementary, middle, and high school principal and is currently an assistant superintendent in the Northshore School District.
 He was part of the Danforth 14 cohort in 2001–2002.
 He holds a master’s from the University of Puget Sound.

 Mia Williams began teaching in Seattle Public Schools in 1993 and entered the Danforth program in 2000.
 After completing her master's degree at the UW, Williams served as an assistant principal in the district at Salmon Bay K-8 School and Denny International Middle School before assuming leadership of Aki Kurose Middle School.
 In 2013, Williams received the Thomas B. Foster Award for Excellence, which recognizes outstanding secondary school principals in the district, and she was lauded for creating a "school culture of high expectations, inclusiveness, equity and mutual respect among staff, students, families and community members."
 In 2016 Williams was awarded the Middle Level Principal of the Year by Association of Washington School Principals.